sgelb/mapline/README.md

 ### Want to participate?

-Although development is really slow, this is not a dead project.
-Pull-requests are always welcome!
+Although development is slow, this is not a dead project and pull-requests are always welcome!